hydro-project/hydroflow/book/example_4_surface.md

   end
 ```

-Lets take a look at some hydroflow code that implements the program:
+Lets take a look at some Hydroflow code that implements the program:

 ```rust
 # use hydroflow::hydroflow_syntax;